jay-joshy/allergyguide/docs/oit_calculator_presentation.md

 <!-- list_item_newlines: 2 -->

 - **<span style="color: #ff0000">Measurement Limits:</span>** Defaults to 0.01g for scales and 0.1ml for syringes; practically, I personally have found a minimum measurement of 0.2g or 0.2ml to be reasonable
+  - Some feedback: for certain families, measuring 0.1 ml resolution with a syringe is difficult?

 - **<span style="color: #ff0000">Daily amounts</span>**: variation in practice ...
 0.5 ml, etc.